Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 vs. Boston Dynamics Atlas

-Unlike Optimus, Unitree's H1 and G1 robots are available for purchase today and shipping to institutions in the USA and Canada.
-The upcoming Unitree H2 features a human-like face similar to Optimus's design philosophy.
-While Tesla aims for mass-market scale, Unitree currently offers the most accessible path to humanoid robot deployment for research and education.
+Unlike Optimus, Unitree's H1, G1, and R1 are available for purchase today and shipping to USA & Canada.
+The Unitree H2 has a human-like bionic face similar to Optimus.
+While Tesla aims for mass-market scale, Unitree currently offers the most accessible path to deployment.
+Request a free procurement consultation for dealer matching and exclusive discounts.

 vs. Other Competitors